James Douglas, 9th Earl of Douglas: Rebellion and exile in England

 Meanwhile, another branch of the Douglas family, known as the Red Douglases, had risen into importance, and George Douglas, 4th Earl of Angus, great-grandson of the first earl of Douglas, took sides with the king against the Earl of Douglas.
-Douglas, again deserted by his chief allies, fled to England, and his three younger brothers, Hugh Douglas, Earl of Ormonde, Archibald Douglas, Earl of Moray, and John Douglas, Lord of Balvenie, were defeated at the Battle of Arkinholm, near Langholm on the Esk, possibly by Angus.
+Douglas, again deserted by his chief allies, fled to England, and his three younger brothers, Hugh Douglas, Earl of Ormonde, Archibald Douglas, Earl of Moray, and John Douglas, Lord of Balvenie, were defeated on 1 May 1455 at the Battle of Arkinholm, near Langholm on the Esk, possibly by Angus.
 Moray was killed, Ormonde taken prisoner and executed, and Balvenie escaped to England.
 Their last stronghold, Threave Castle in Galloway, fell.
 James Douglas was attainted in 1455, and his lands and estates were forfeit to the crown.
-The lands of the Douglases were divided among their rivals, the lordship of Douglas falling to the Red Douglas 4th earl of Angus.
+The lands of the Douglases were divided among their rivals, the lordship of Douglas falling to the Red Douglas, 4th Earl of Angus.
+He later tried to reclaim Berwick and Roxborough, but was unsuccessful.

-From England, the Earl of Douglas continued to intrigue against James III of Scotland; he was employed by Edward IV in 1461 to negotiate a league at Ardtornish with the western highlanders to take the nine-year old's kingdom for England.
+From England, the Earl of Douglas continued to intrigue against James III of Scotland.
+In 1457, he accompanied an English raid into the west marches of Scotland and a seaborne attack on Kirkcudbright.
+He supported the Yorkist cause in the War of the Roses, whilst King James supported the Lancastrians.
+James was employed by King Edward IV in 1461 to negotiate a league at Ardtornish with the western highlanders in order to take the nine-year old's kingdom for England.
 At some point he was made a Knight of the Garter.

-Following his attainder his first wife divorced him (if they ever married) so he married again to Anne Holland, daughter of John Holland, 2nd Duke of Exeter.
+Following his attainder his first wife divorced him (if they ever married) so he married again to Anne Holland, the widowed daughter of John Holland, 2nd Duke of Exeter.